Senorita-Marg14/hello-world/README.md

 # hello-world
-This is for getting to learn GitHub\n
+This is for getting to learn GitHub

-I go to school at Mizzou
+_I go to school at Mizzou_